nax3t/yelp-camp-refactored/readme.md

   </div>
 ```

-- For starters, we will place all our content inside of a div element with the Bootstrap class of 'well'
+- For starters, we will place all our content inside of a div element with the Bootstrap class of 'well'.
-- After that, we are adding the 'Add new comment button' code, which will have the ability to collapse the new comment form
+- After that, we are adding the 'Add new comment button' code, which will have the ability to collapse the new comment form.

 ```
   <!--Comment section title-->